Domestic tariff area: Procedure for the procurement from the domestic tariff area

-Utilization of goods procured from DTA Unit
+Use of goods procured from DTA Unit

-The goods declared into a SEZ shall be used by the Unit or the Developer only for carrying out the authorized operations.
+The goods declared into a SEZ shall be used by the Unit or the Developer only for carrying out the authorised operations.

-The goods can be utilized for purposes other than for the authorized operations or if the Unit or Developer fails to account for the goods as provided under these rules, duty shall be chargeable on such goods as if these goods have been cleared for home consumption.
+The goods can be used for purposes other than for the authorised operations or if the Unit or Developer fails to account for the goods as provided under these rules, duty shall be chargeable on such goods as if these goods have been cleared for home consumption.